alexandru-prodan/FCSE-test/README.md

 -- notes

-I've added a .env.dist file to be used in order to access the graphql_uri, should be enough to just create a .env file in the root project and add the GRAPHQL_URI value there
+I've added a .env.dist file to be used in order to access the graphql_uri, should be enough to just create a .env file in the root project and add the VITE_GRAPHQL_URI value there